-The results of our audit disclosed no internal control deficiencies or instances of noncompliance or other matters that are considered reportable under generally accepted government auditing standards.
+The results of our audit disclosed deficiencies in internal control and/or instances of noncompliance or other matters that are considered reportable under generally accepted government auditing standards.
+These items are described in the Audit Findings and Responses section of this report.
+Management's responses are presented after each audit finding.
+We did not audit the responses, and accordingly, we express no opinion on them.